mediafinger/Locations/README.markdown

 ### lat and long

 Are the abbrevations for _latitude_ and _longitude_.
-As a pair they are reffered to as _coordinates_.
+As a pair they are refered to as _coordinates_.

 ### How to run it

-Just clone, bundle, create your postgres database and fire up your server.
-And thank git, github, rails and rake to make at that easy!
+*Just clone, bundle, create your postgres database, migrate, create the seeds, fire up your server and visit* <http://localhost:3000/>

+And thank git, github, rails and rake to make it that easy!

+---

+## Displaying maps

+Displaying the map is an integral part, as it is demanded by the Google Geolocation API terms & conditions to display a map after making a request.

+To display a map with only one marked location, use an URL like: <http://localhost:3000/locations?ids[]=6>

+To display a map with multiple marked locations, use an URL like: <http://localhost:3000/locations?ids[]=1&ids[]=2&ids[]=3>

 ---